perpetual-protocol/perp-docs/docs/guides/IntegrationGuide.md

 - `minQuote`: the minimum amount of quote token you want to remove
 - `deadline`: a time after which the transaction can no longer be executed

-Returns:
+Return values:

 - `base`: the amount of base token removed from pool
 - `quote`: the amount of quote token removed from pool
-- `fee`: the amount of fee collected, if there is any
+- `fee`: the amount of fee collected if there is any

-**Code sample:**
+**Example:**

-- Decrease 12 liquidity from vETH/vUSDC pair, in the range [50000, 51000), with minimum of 1 ETH
+- Remove 12 units of liquidity from vETH/vUSDC pair, in the tick range [50000, 51000) with a minimum requirement of 1 ETH that should be successfully removed

 ```tsx
 ClearingHouse clearingHouse = ClearingHouse(CH_ADDR);